-We are one of only a few high-volume centers for gastric surgery in the country and our patients have access to some of the most promising new therapies as part of our clinical trials program.
+City of Hope is one of only a few high-volume centers for gastric surgery in the country, and our patients have access to some of the most promising new therapies through our clinical trials.

-When we care for you at City of Hope, we are not just focused on leading-edge care and innovation — we are working to make you whole again.
+City of Hope’s team of surgeons, gastroenterologists, medical oncologists, nurses, radiologists, and genetic and nutritional counselors work together closely at all stages to provide seamless, coordinated care.
+When we care for you at City of Hope, we don't just focus on leading-edge care and innovation — we are working to make you whole again.

 Gastrointestinal stromal tumors of the stomach